seanlynch/holodeck/README.md

 * `/undo` - discard the last response
 * `/history` - print current history

-Anything else will set the world description to the last response and attempt to generate a new response based on the world description and your command.
-Hitting enter by itself will print the current world description, and the last response if there is one.
+Anything else will generate a new world description based on your instructions.

 ## Example session